verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Sometimes, my body feels like a burial ground for all the people I should've become.
 - [ ] May flowers grow in the most empty part of you.
 - [ ] Man cannot discover new oceans unless he has the courage to lose sight of the shore.
+- [ ] We were searching for ourselves in each other.